A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: A splitting result for embedding spaces and the Gromoll filtration

-This is because both the concordance stabilisation map and the Alexander trick-like map of Proposition \ref{alexmapsprop} that give rise to the previous equivalences commute on the nose with the graphing maps, i.e., the following diagrams commute:
+This is because both the concordance stabilisation map and the Alexander trick-like map of Proposition \ref{alexmapsprop} that give rise to the previous equivalences commute on the nose with the graphing maps, ie, the following diagrams commute: